- Trust Marketing Platform

 The Benefits of Responding

 We’ve already mentioned that customers rely on reviews to decide where to shop.
 Responses matter too.
-In fact, 71% are more likely to patronize a business which answers its online reviews.
+In fact, 71% are more likely to patronize a business that answers its online reviews.

 Why else should you respond?
 For one, responding to reviews is basic customer service.
 Over half of all customers expect a response within 7 days of posting an online review.
 Reviews are no longer a newfangled feature; they are fundamental.

 Further, responding to reviews encourages repeat business.
 Customers receive an email about your message, reminding them of their visit and demonstrating your commitment to customer service.
 While a short, personal conversation may not seem like a lot to you, how often do consumers have their experiences publicly acknowledged and appreciated?
 This will be what customers remember the next time they go to make a purchase, and they will think twice before researching another brand or location.

 Perhaps most importantly, there are two major SEO boosts that come from responding to reviews.